HAS-Tools-Fall2020/homework-mekhap/Submissions/Week15/Pereira_HW15.md

 12/06/2020

+___
+#### Grade
+3/3 - Nice work!
+I'm sorry it was such a struggle to get it running.
+I'm not sure without looking what the issue is with your pbs file but paths can be really tricky.

 ---------
 #### What resources did you request on Ocelote?
 How long did you wait in the queue for your job to run and how long did it take to run?